dbazile/andsoitcontinues.com/data/markdown/usability-reflections--summative-vs-formative-testing.md

+---
-Date:     2015-01-24
+date:    2015-01-24
-Subject:  Usability Reflections: Summative vs. Formative Usability Testing
+subject: 'Usability Reflections: Summative vs. Formative Usability Testing'
-Tags:     usability, ux, school, coursework
+tags:
+    - usability
+    - ux
+    - school
+    - coursework
+abstract: |
-Abstract: This week's assignment was to justify the suitability of using either a Summative or Formative Evaluation methodolody for conducting usability testing given a scenario where a project has already entered the development phase.
+    This week's assignment was to justify the suitability of using either a Summative or Formative Evaluation methodolody for conducting usability testing given a scenario where a project has already entered the development phase.
+---

 ## Summa-what?